-Students should notify their primary advisor if they are thinking of taking on any additional work outside the department, either paid or unpaid, because the Graduate College stipulates that "All GAs are required as part of their Notice of Appointment (contract) to keep any and all departments for which they work apprised of any and all other work, on or off campus."
+Students should notify the Graduate Director or School Director and the Norton School Business Manager if they are thinking of taking on any additional work beyond their RA/TA assignments, inside or outside the department, either paid or unpaid, because the Graduate College stipulates that "All GAs are required as part of their Notice of Appointment (contract) to keep any and all departments for which they work apprised of any and all other work, on or off campus."
+Students are also strongly encouraged to inform their primary advisor if they are considering taking on additional commitments.

 All graduate assistants should treat their work assignment as a professional job and part of their graduate education.
 Supervisor requests should be honored and carried out in a professional manner.

 Graduate assistants classified as .25 FTE are expected to work 10 hours per week and as .50 FTE to work 20 hours per week.
 There may be weeks a student will work more or less depending on the assignment, but over the term they should average the appropriate number of hours.
 It is recommended that students keep a record of their hours and tasks and provide a copy to their supervisor as agreed upon at the beginning of the contract.
 If a student is unable to complete the expected number of hours in one or more weeks, or there are uncompleted hours at the end of the semester, then those hours need to be made up.
 The student and supervisor should come to a written agreement about the number of hours to be made up and the timeline for doing so prior to the end of that semester.
 The student will be expected to honor that agreement and to document in writing how and when the hours are completed.